InvadingOctopus/comedot/README.md

 > [!TIP]
 > * Try the `game-lab` branch to experiment in.
-> * Create subfolders for your game in the existing folder structure like `/Assets/YourGame/` and `/Scenes/YourGame/` to organize your own files separately from the framework and avoid accidental conflicts.
+> * Make subfolders for your game in the existing folder structure like `/Assets/YourGame/` and `/Scenes/YourGame/` to organize your own files separately from the framework and avoid accidental conflicts.

 🌳 _An example of a player entity's node tree:_
 ![components-tree]